The travel and tourism sector has emerged as one of the world’s largest industries and the fastest growing service sector.

 "St Mary’s is a really unique university, it is in a fantastic location and there is such a great atmosphere."

-Tourism Management at St Mary's scored 98% for Teaching Satisfaction in the 2015 National Student Survey.
+Tourism Management at St Mary's scored 94% for personal development in the 2016 National Student Survey.

 The programme was rated 89% for overal student satisfaction.